Sunday, 5 July 2015

 Equipment and more

-One of the most common questions I get asked is "what equipment are you taking".
+One of the most common questions I get is, “What equipment are you taking?”

 Camera package: